noexc/mapview/README.md

 * `cabal install`

 # Running it
-* `.cabal-sandbox/bin/rttyparser`
+* `.cabal-sandbox/bin/telemetryparser`
 * In another terminal, `.cabal-sandbox/bin/mapview-send`
 * Follow directions in the [mapview-psc repository](https://github.com/noexc/mapview-psc)
 * Then wait.

-# RTTY Messages
+# Telemetry Messages

+The parser is currently hardcoded.
+Future work can and should go into making it be configurable (by having a Haskell file effectively act as a configuration file, similar to xmonad).

-RTTY messages should be in the form of `:callsign:longitude:latitude:altitude:time`.
+Telemetry messages should currently be in the form of `:callsign:longitude:latitude:altitude:time:`.
 Other fields can be included, but they aren't currently used.

 Any line not in this format will be dropped, so e.g. training sequences are fine